NnsDao/docs/docs/nomos/join-contributing.md

 ---

-Prepare for the event 1.
-Have a Stoicwallet wallet account and an ICP balance
+Prepare for the event: Have a Stoicwallet account with sufficient ICP balance.

-## The first step
+## Step 1

 Visit NnsDAO's nomos platform, [https://h637e-ziaaa-aaaaj-aaeaa-cai.raw.ic0.app/](https://h637e-ziaaa-aaaaj-aaeaa-cai.raw.ic0.app/), click Sign Up for authorization, and select Stoicwallet wallet to log in.